-FirstFunding issues a warehouse line of credit upon approval.
-The amount of the line of credit is dependent upon many factors including net worth, current volume and experience as a correspondent lender.
+FirstFunding issues a warehouse funding facility upon approval.
+The amount of the warehouse funding facility is dependent upon many factors including net worth, current volume and experience as a correspondent lender.

 Correspondents Fund Loans